Key Takeaways:

 Indian Copyright Act 1957

-The Indian Copyright Act 1957 is a legislative act in India that governs the laws related to protection.
+The Indian Act of 1957 is a legislative act in India that governs the laws related to protection.

-It was implemented to safeguard the rights of creators and promote creativity and innovation.
+Copyright legislation was implemented to safeguard the ethical rights of a copyright owner and promote creativity and innovation.

-The Act serves as the backbone of intellectual property law in India, specifically relating to the protection of creative works including literature, music, drama, art, sound recordings, films, and software.
+The Act serves as the backbone of intellectual property law in India, specifically relating to the protection of creative activity, including literature, music, drama, artistic property rights, exclusive sound recording rights, cinematographic films, and software.

 Under the Indian Act, the creators of original works enjoy exclusive rights over their creations.